 Pour your fudge mixture into your prepared pan and press gently with the back of a spoon to even out.

-I tried a metal spoon, wooden spoon and spatula and liked the wooden spoon for the most even top.
+I tried a metal spoon, wooden spoon, and spatula and liked the wooden spoon for the most, even top.

 Honestly, fingers work really well to smooth also (just clean ones!)

-Freeze your peanut butter fudge for at least one hour or set in fridge overnight before cutting.
+Freeze your peanut butter fudge for at least one hour or set in the fridge overnight before cutting.

-TIP: When I made the video, I needed the fudge quickly and put in the freezer for an hour.
+TIP: When I made the video, I needed the fudge quickly and put it in the freezer for an hour.
 It set pretty quickly.

 Place onto a cutting board and cut into 36 squares.

-There will be a few cracks on the edges and you can easily discard those.
+There will be a few cracks on the edges, and you can easily discard those.

 Because peanut butter is sensitive to heat, I keep my fudge in a sealed container in the fridge when not serving.

-Makes 36 squares (depending how you cut)
+Makes 36 squares (depending on how you cut)